Too Much Screen Time

 Even as a teen, I watched TV shows or movies when I was over at my friends house.
 Spending time in front of a screen was honestly not one of my family's "go to" ways to spend our time individually or collectively.
 I guess because the habit never started when I was young, watching or responding to any sort of digital entertainment, whether a game or social media, has never really been my thing even now as an adult.
 I will admit that I am severely behind when it comes to keeping up with social media and I am currently trying to catch up.
 I choose to primarily see my screen time as a tool to learn something new or to get something done.
 I've always been conscious of being present with whomever I'm with or whatever I'm doing.

+I'm not saying I am great at it, but I want to set an example for my children that they are what's important to me.
+As a mother of 3 young children, I spend most of my waking hours with them or out teaching other children.
+Doesn't any child deserve that same uninterrupted attention, regardless if my phone dings that I have a message awaiting?
+If I want to fulfill my daily goals, and continue to keep in line with my core values, then I choose to spend my time on the things I want to do and should do, as opposed to being distracted by whatever my device is telling me or trying to grab my attention about.
 Just as I've never had an issue with craving too much screen time, whether it's a show to watch or obsessively checking Instagram, neither have my children.
 I limit their screen time on purpose whether it's a game on the iPad, looking at pictures on my phone or watching their favorite kids show - it's all considered screen time to me, and to them.
 I am perfectly ok with several days going by and them not being on or around any type of electronic device.
 I am aware of way too many harming effects that too much screen time has on kids.
 So I refuse to allow my children to be absorbed by any screen and for the most part, they don't know any different.
+My husband and I have taught our children that limiting their screen time is helpful to them because they need to spend their leisure time being active and creative.
+When instilling a concept in children, we believe you need to live by example and be intentional with teaching them why you do the things you do and live the way you live.
+We aren't dead against them watching their favorite show or playing their favorite game.

 We are just intentional about setting a timer and then putting the device away when the timer goes off.
 I recently heard that 1 out of 3 children under the age of 18 want to be a YouTuber when they grow up and all I could think of is, "my children wouldn't even know what that is."
 Not that they don't know what YouTube is.
 They see YouTube as a tool for us to learn how to do something or to watch a movie trailer we want to go see at the theater.